Nayanasmanoj/iems-energy-management/README.md

-# IEMS â€“ IoT Based Energy Management System
+# IEMS - IoT Based Energy Management System

 An IoT-based system that lets users monitor real-time electricity consumption and remotely control household appliances through a mobile app â€” built to address the problem of high, unexplained electricity bills and appliances left running unattended.